gohugoio/hugo/content/en/content-management/front-matter.md

 ###### date

 (`string`) The date associated with the page, typically the creation date.
-Note that the TOML format also supports date/time values using unquoted strings.
+Note that the TOML format also supports unquoted date/time values.
+See the [dates](#dates) section for examples.
 Access this value from a template using the [`Date`] method on a `Page` object.

 [`date`]: /methods/page/date/